ttpyorre/lemur-wrk-1/README.md

 Now do:
 > cd lemur-wrk-1

-here you can find the data.py file, which you run after transferrin tl_model.tl to the system.
+here you can find the data.py file, which you run after transferring tl_model.tl to the system.